BILL ANALYSIS

 Patient Debt Relief Act

-HR7478 (Patient Debt Relief Act) carries an AI-assessed market impact score of 6/10 with a bearish outlook for investors.
-This legislation directly affects HCA Healthcare ($HCA), $UHS, $TEN and $CASH.
-The primary sectors impacted are Healthcare and Finance.
+HR7478 (Patient Debt Relief Act) has been assessed with a bearish outlook for investors.
+This legislation directly affects HCA Healthcare ($HCA) and $UHS.
+The primary sectors impacted are Healthcare.
 View the full bill text on Congress.gov.

 bearish